malcolmsailor/midani/docs/settings.md

     - "height": float.
 The vertical size of the bracket, in semitones.
                     *Default*: `1.0`
     - "tight": bool.
+This parameter is only implemented for brackets whose start and end points are indicated a note indices (i.e., as integers, rather than as floats).
 If True, the bracket will be placed just below or above the lowest or highest notes that occur during its duration (at a vertical offset defined by "y_offset" below).
 Otherwise, its vertical placement will be determined